-What you must pay when you Services that are covered for you get these services years) for patients not at high risk, or 48 months after If your doctor finds and removes a a previous flexible sigmoidoscopy for patients who polyp or other tissue during the are not at high risk for colorectal cancer, and once colonoscopy or flexible every 24 months for high risk patients after a sigmoidoscopy, the screening exam previous screening colonoscopy or barium enema. becomes a diagnostic exam and you pay \$0 for the doctor's services. • Flexible sigmoidoscopy for patients 45 years and older.
-Once every 120 months for patients not at high risk after the patient received a screening colonoscopy.
-Once every 48 months for high risk patients from the last flexible sigmoidoscopy or barium enema. • Screening fecal-occult blood tests for patients 45 years and older.
-Once every 12 months. • Multitarget stool DNA for patients 45 to 85 years of age and not meeting high risk criteria.
-Once every 3 years. • Blood-based Biomarker Tests for patients 45 to 85 years of age and not meeting high risk criteria.
-Once every 3 years. • Barium enema as an alternative to colonoscopy for patients at high risk and 24 months since the last screening barium enema or the last screening colonoscopy. • Barium enema as an alternative to flexible sigmoidoscopy for patients not at high risk and 45 years or older.
-Once at least 48 months following the last screening barium enema or screening flexible sigmoidoscopy. • Colorectal cancer screening tests include a follow-on screening colonoscopy after a Medicare-covered noninvasive stool-based colorectal cancer screening test returns a positive result. • Procedures performed during a screening colonoscopy (for example, removal of polyps). • Colonoscopies following a positive gFOBT or FIT \$0 test or a flexible sigmoidoscopy screening.
+What you must pay when you get Services that are covered for you these services after a previous flexible sigmoidoscopy for patients If your doctor finds and removes a who are not at high-risk for colorectal cancer, and polyp or other tissue during the once every 24 months for high-risk patients after a colonoscopy or flexible sigmoidoscopy, the screening exam previous screening colonoscopy or barium enema. becomes a diagnostic exam and you • Flexible sigmoidoscopy for patients 45 years and pay \$0. older.
+Once every 120 months for patients not at high-risk after the patient received a screening colonoscopy.
+Once every 48 months for high-risk patients from the last flexible sigmoidoscopy or barium enema. • Screening fecal-occult blood tests for patients 45 years and older.
+Once every 12 months. • Multitarget stool DNA for patients 45 to 85 years of age and not meeting high-risk criteria.
+Once every 3 years. • Blood-based Biomarker Tests for patients 45 to 85 years of age and not meeting high-risk criteria.
+Once every 3 years. • Barium enema as an alternative to colonoscopy for patients at high-risk and 24 months since the last screening barium enema or the last screening colonoscopy. • Barium enema as an alternative to flexible sigmoidoscopy for patients not at high-risk and 45 years or older.
+Once at least 48 months following the last screening barium enema or screening flexible sigmoidoscopy.
+Colorectal cancer screening tests include a follow-on screening colonoscopy after a Medicare covered noninvasive stool-based colorectal cancer screening test returns a positive result. \$0 • Procedures performed during a screening colonoscopy (for example, removal of polyps). • Colonoscopies following a positive gFOBT or FIT test or a flexible sigmoidoscopy screening.
 Note: All other colonoscopies are subject to the applicable cost-sharing listed elsewhere in this chart.

-\Cost-sharing for these services or items doesn't apply to the maximum out-of-pocket amount.
+^{}Cost-sharing for these services or items doesn't apply to the maximum out-of-pocket amount.

 Services that are covered for you What you must pay when you get these services Dental services In general, preventive dental services (such as cleaning, routine dental exams, and dental X-rays) are not covered by Original Medicare.
 However, Medicare currently pays for dental services in a limited number of circumstances, specifically when that service is an integral part of specific treatment of a beneficiary's primary medical condition.
-Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation.
-In addition, we cover preventive dental services when performed by participating LIBERTY Dental Plan providers and subject to the exclusions and limitations, including visit limits, described in Section 3.2 of this chapter.
-Covered services include: • Periodic oral evaluation (D0120) - limited to two per calendar year. • Limited oral evaluation - problem focused (D0140) • Comprehensive oral evaluation - new or established patient (D0150) - limited to once per three calendar years. • Prophylaxis (D1110) - limited to two per calendar year.
-One additional for patient with documented history of gum disease. • Topical fluoride (D1206 or D1208) limited to one per calendar year. • Intraoral complete series of radiographic images (D0210) - limited to one per three calendar years. • Bitewing X-rays (D0270, D0272, D0273, D0274, D0277) - limited to one set per calendar year. • Intraoral - periapical radiographic images (D0220, D0230). • Panoramic radiographic image (D0330). • Nutritional counseling (D1310) - limited to one per calendar year. \$0
+Some examples include reconstruction of the jaw following fracture or injury, tooth extractions done in preparation for radiation treatment for cancer involving the jaw, or oral exams preceding kidney transplantation. \$0 Preventive dental care In addition, we cover preventive dental services when performed by participating LIBERTY Dental Plan providers and subject to the exclusions and limitations, including visit limits, described in Section 3.2 of this chapter.
+Covered services include: • Periodic oral evaluation (D0120) - limited to two per calendar year. • Limited oral evaluation - problem focused (D0140) • Comprehensive oral evaluation - new or established patient (D0150) - limited to once per three calendar years.
+Prophylaxis (D1110) - limited to two per calendar year.
+One additional for patient with documented history of gum disease. • Topical fluoride (D1206 or D1208) limited to one per calendar year. • Intraoral complete series of radiographic images (D0210) - limited to one per three calendar years. • Bitewing X-rays (D0270, D0272, D0273, D0274, D0277) - limited to one set per calendar year. • Intraoral - periapical radiographic images (D0220, D0230).
+Panoramic radiographic image (D0330).

-\Cost-sharing for these services or items doesn't apply to the maximum out-of-pocket amount.
+^{}Cost-sharing for these services or items doesn't apply to the maximum out-of-pocket amount.